Guillo Pérez

 Guillo Pérez (birth name Guillermo Pérez Chicon, August 3, 1923 – March 9, 2014) was a Dominican painter, who made more than seventy exhibitions in general, participating in international group exhibitions.
 He is considered one of the most prolific and important canvas artists of the Dominican Republic.

 Biography

 Guillo Pérez was son of Francisco Pérez Tavárez and Ana Luisa Chicón Hernández (daughter of Francisco Chicón Wagner and Eulalia Hernández Castro).

 During his early years, Guillo Perez made religious studies and studied music learning to play the violin.
 He headed to the School of Fine Arts in Santiago in 1950.
 In 1952 he was appointed professor and settled in Santo Domingo, until 1955 where he began a series of exhibitions, both individual and collective.

 He also served as president of the Dominican Association of Artists, and was director of the School of Fine Arts in La Vega and the School of Fine Arts in Santo Domingo.

 Guillo Pérez died in Santo Domingo on March 9, 2014 due to health complications.

 Style

 Pérez preferred oil on canvas, and used a spatula to achieve strong fillings.
 His style was based on abstract expressionism.

-Working in a more structured style, ordering on the web recognizable symbols.
-Among his works issues such as colonial monuments, marinas, figures, landscapes, flowers, banana leaves and roosters; All Threads Wits (carts, oxen and hamlets) allow a contemplative and poetic visual impressive ambient brightness.